Lucsantosg/CloudLogAnalysis/reference/log_analysis_cli_cloud.md

 <dl>
   <dt>SESSION_ID</dt>
-  <dd>This value indicates the ID of the session that you must use when downloading logs. <br>**Note:** The `bx logging session-create` command provides the parameters that control which logs are downloaded. </dd>
+  <dd>This value indicates the ID of the session that you must use when downloading logs. <br>**Note:** The `ibmcloud logging session-create` command provides the parameters that control which logs are downloaded. </dd>
 </dl>

 **Note:** After the download completes, running the same command again will refuse to do anything.
 To download the same data again, you must use a different file or a different session.